 If you ride at altitudes above 600 m (2000 ft), your snowmobile should have modifications.
 Refer to an authorized SKI-DOO dealer.
-Summit models are factory calibrated for high altitude.
-These models must be converted for sea level utilization.

-CAUTION: Do not change original factory calibration if snowmobile is used below 600 m (2000 ft) (except Summit models).
+CAUTION: Do not change original factory calibration if snowmobile is used below 600 m (2000 ft).

 Engine Overheating